mdd36/pegmd/README.md

 - Fenced code blocks can only be opened with a backtick (`), not a tilde (~)
 - Block quotes and verbatim elements are treated the same.
 - Surrounding text with underscores, \_like this\_, creates an underline style instead of italics.
 To italicize text, surround it with a single asterisk, \*like this\*.
-- A blank line is required between a paragraph and start a new format type, like header, lists, quotes, or codeblocks.
+- A blank line is required between a paragraph and start a new format type, like headers, lists, quotes, or codeblocks.

 As an example, this file's syntax follows the rules implemented by the parser.